yyvess/jsconf/README.md

 	}
 }
 ```
-When the configuration is reloaded, beans are seamlessly updated on your services.
+When the configuration files change, beans are seamlessly updated on your services.

 ```java
 @Service("service")